-Ethical Dimensions in Sciencewise
+Ethical dimensions in Sciencewise

-In 2010, Sciencewise completed 13 public dialogues1 on controversial and emerging science and technology policy areas dating back to 2005.
+In 2010, Sciencewise completed 13 public dialogues on controversial and emerging science and technology policy areas dating back to 2005.
 The dialogues focused in on social, ethical, risk or governance issues, but was there consistency in what the public had to say about science?

 This review examines the public attitudes to ethical and trust issues emerging from those dialogues.